karno-bh/crosswordist/README.md

 ```shell
 $ python setup.py install
 ```
-**Technical note**, for better isolation run those installations in a separate Python virtual environment.
+**Technical note**, for better isolation run installations in a separate Python virtual environment.

 The compilation depends on the C runtime installed on your system.
-If the compilation fails, find relevant information how to install prerequisites for how install C runtime for C based Python extension compilation. *It is possible to run crossword generation without compilation of C module* *you will need to specify that 'slow' index (i.e., written in Python) should be used.*
+If the compilation fails, find relevant information how to install prerequisites of C runtime for C based Python extension compilation. *It is possible to run crossword generation without compilation of C module you will need to specify that 'slow' index (i.e., written in Python) should be used.*

 In the root directory of the repository run install of setup.py for the application itself.
 Once the application is installed you may run it by typing "crosswordist"